 Work for Clients

 Inder serves as General Counsel to the East Bay Community Energy Authority and Marin Telecommunications Authority.
-She is Assistant City Attorney for the Cities of Mill Valley and Fairfield, and Assistant Town Counsel in the Town of Ross.
+She is Assistant City Attorney for the Cities of Mill Valley and Fairfield.
 Inder has represented a number of other cities, including Vallejo and East Palo Alto, as special counsel.

 Inder began her career at Richards, Watson & Gershon as a summer associate in 2001.
 She served as Assistant City Attorney for the City of Vallejo from 2012 to 2015, where she represented the city’s Economic Development Department on land use planning, real estate, and environmental law issues, as well as the Housing Authority and the Successor Agency.
 During the three years Inder worked in Vallejo, she represented the city in complex negotiations with developers, responsible parties, and state and federal agencies.